 Does VA report my coverage to the IRS?

 The Affordable Care Act requires most U.S. taxpayers to declare they have minimum essential health coverage on their federal tax form.
-In December, VA will begin a mailed letter effort to notify all enrollees and beneficiaries of their VA health care coverage period in 2015.
-Included with the letter will be IRS Form 1095-B, “Health Coverage,” which details VA health care coverage in 2015.
-Veterans and beneficiaries should use this form to complete the 2015 income tax forms.
+In December, VA will begin a mailed letter effort to notify all enrollees and beneficiaries of their VA health care coverage period in 2018.
+Included with the letter will be IRS Form 1095-B, “Health Coverage,” which details VA health care coverage in 2018.
+Veterans and beneficiaries should use this form to complete the 2018 income tax forms.
 The law also requires VA to provide this information to the Internal Revenue Service.
-Mailings are expected to be completed by the end of January 2016.
-For more information about this new requirement, visit www.healthcare.gov.
+Mailings are expected to be completed by the end of March 2019.
+For more information, visit www.healthcare.gov.